UN climate chief asks G20 leaders for boost as COP29 finance talks lag

 "We call on governments, led by the G20, to meet the moment and deliver the policies for an accelerated shift from fossil fuels to a clean energy future, to unlock the essential private sector investment needed," a coalition of business groups said in a separate letter.

-The groups included the We Mean Business Coalition, United Nations Global Compact and the Brazilian Council for Sustainable Development.
+The groups included the We Mean Business Coalition, the United Nations Global Compact, and the Brazilian Council for Sustainable Development.